mAbduqayum/python-workbook/100_conditionals/125_http_errors/http_errors.md

-# Exercise 125: HTTP Status Codes
+# Exercise: HTTP Status Codes

 Write a program that reads an HTTP status code from the user and displays the corresponding error message and description.